The pro gas range is still the marquee kitchen appliance, and yes it will make a statement in your kitchen.

 Updated for 2015

-What is a Professional Range?
+What is a Professional Gas Range?

-To review, a professional range is a stove with high output BTU burners in a commercial appearance.
+A professional range is a stove with high output BTU burners in a commercial appearance.
 They are available in all-gas or dual fuel with electric convection ovens.

 Regular gas ranges will have at least one professional style burner.
 The professional range will have all high output burners and at least two burners with a very low simmer.